 As your baby reaches four months and beyond, you'll find they get a lot more active.
 They'll get more confident at holding the weight of their head, rolling over and generally learning all the wonderful things their little bodies can do.

 Rolling, tummy time and interacting with your baby at this stage to support their development and motor skills is invaluable.
 These little milestones will pave the way for larger milestones such as crawling and walking.

 The easy exercises below are examples of what you can do with your baby to help them learn and grow.

-A significant development around five months is when your baby can roll on to her side and stay in this position to play.
+A significant development around five months is when your baby can roll on to their side and stay in this position to play.
 Some babies will play with a toy in one hand, while resting their head on the floor.
-If the toy is light enough, your baby may be able to lift her head up off the floor while holding the toy in one hand, waving the toy around and watching its movements.
+If the toy is light enough, your baby may be able to lift their head up off the floor while holding the toy in one hand, waving the toy around and watching its movements.